Iowa Court Records

 Fax: (319) 286–2280

 Notably, bankruptcy records that are 20 years or older are not obtainable.
-Nevertheless, documents filed before 4/1/2004 are available at the National Archives and Records Administration (NARA)..
-Contact the Clerk’s office of bankruptcy courts to check on the location of the file whether National Archives has received it.
-Archived files are accessible from NARA by filling and submitting the National Archives and Records Administration (NARA) Request From NATF–90.
+Nevertheless, documents filed before 4/1/2004 are available at the National Archives and Records Administration (NARA).
+Contact the Clerk’s office of bankruptcy courts to check on the location of the file and whether the National Archives has received it.
+Archived files are accessible from NARA by filling out and submitting the National Archives and Records Administration (NARA) Request Form NATF–90.

 How do I Find Out if My Bankruptcy Case is Closed in Iowa?